Stockman Wealth Management Inc. Sells 1,595 Shares of Emerson Electric Co. (NYSE:EMR)

-Stockman Wealth Management Inc. trimmed its position in Emerson Electric Co.
-(NYSE:EMR) by 10.7% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 13,325 shares of the industrial products company’s stock after selling 1,595 shares during the quarter.
+Stockman Wealth Management Inc. trimmed its holdings in shares of Emerson Electric Co.
+(NYSE:EMR) by 10.7% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 13,325 shares of the industrial products company’s stock after selling 1,595 shares during the quarter.
 Stockman Wealth Management Inc.’s holdings in Emerson Electric were worth $1,202,000 at the end of the most recent quarter.

-Several other hedge funds have also recently added to or reduced their stakes in EMR.
-Strategic Advisors LLC boosted its holdings in Emerson Electric by 20.4% in the 1st quarter.
-Strategic Advisors LLC now owns 4,464 shares of the industrial products company’s stock valued at $402,000 after purchasing an additional 756 shares during the period.
-Palladium Partners LLC grew its position in Emerson Electric by 2.1% during the first quarter.
-Palladium Partners LLC now owns 195,340 shares of the industrial products company’s stock worth $17,624,000 after buying an additional 4,067 shares in the last quarter.
-GSB Wealth Management LLC raised its holdings in shares of Emerson Electric by 129.2% in the 1st quarter.
-GSB Wealth Management LLC now owns 15,219 shares of the industrial products company’s stock valued at $1,373,000 after acquiring an additional 8,580 shares in the last quarter.
-Lakeview Capital Partners LLC grew its holdings in shares of Emerson Electric by 9.0% during the first quarter.
-Lakeview Capital Partners LLC now owns 6,251 shares of the industrial products company’s stock worth $564,000 after purchasing an additional 514 shares in the last quarter.
-Finally, Capital Investment Counsel Inc bought a new position in shares of Emerson Electric in the first quarter worth approximately $203,000.
-Institutional investors own 73.59% of the company’s stock.
+A number of other large investors have also made changes to their positions in the business.
+Harrington Investments INC grew its holdings in Emerson Electric by 6.6% during the first quarter.
+Harrington Investments INC now owns 17,498 shares of the industrial products company’s stock valued at $1,579,000 after purchasing an additional 1,083 shares during the period.
+CWM Advisors LLC grew its stake in Emerson Electric by 46.6% in the 1st quarter.
+CWM Advisors LLC now owns 42,914 shares of the industrial products company’s stock valued at $3,872,000 after buying an additional 13,637 shares in the last quarter.
+Hanson & Doremus Investment Management boosted its holdings in shares of Emerson Electric by 30.1% in the fourth quarter.
+Hanson & Doremus Investment Management now owns 30,305 shares of the industrial products company’s stock worth $2,436,000 after acquiring an additional 7,008 shares during the period.
+Virginia Retirement Systems ET AL bought a new stake in shares of Emerson Electric during the 1st quarter valued at $3,961,000.
+Finally, Alliancebernstein L.P. lifted its holdings in Emerson Electric by 15.0% during the 4th quarter.
+Alliancebernstein L.P. now owns 2,413,978 shares of the industrial products company’s stock worth $194,011,000 after purchasing an additional 314,751 shares in the last quarter.
+Hedge funds and other institutional investors own 73.59% of the company’s stock.

+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
+Shareholders of record on Friday, May 14th will be given a $0.505 dividend.
+This represents a $2.02 dividend on an annualized basis and a dividend yield of 2.11%.
+The ex-dividend date of this dividend is Thursday, May 13th.
+Emerson Electric’s payout ratio is 58.38%.

-Several brokerages recently issued reports on EMR.
-Barclays upped their target price on shares of Emerson Electric from $80.00 to $85.00 and gave the stock an “equal weight” rating in a research report on Tuesday, April 13th.
-Zacks Investment Research lowered Emerson Electric from a “buy” rating to a “hold” rating and set a $96.00 price objective on the stock. in a research report on Tuesday, April 6th.
-Morgan Stanley boosted their target price on Emerson Electric from $90.00 to $97.00 and gave the stock an “equal weight” rating in a research report on Wednesday, May 12th.
-JPMorgan Chase & Co. increased their price target on shares of Emerson Electric from $85.00 to $95.00 and gave the company an “overweight” rating in a research report on Thursday, February 4th.
-Finally, Credit Suisse Group increased their target price on shares of Emerson Electric from $101.00 to $103.00 and gave the company an “outperform” rating in a report on Wednesday, May 12th.
-Three equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average price target of $91.00.
+A number of equities analysts have recently commented on the stock.
+Citigroup raised their price objective on shares of Emerson Electric from $94.00 to $98.00 in a research report on Wednesday, February 3rd.
+Credit Suisse Group upped their price target on shares of Emerson Electric from $101.00 to $103.00 and gave the stock an “outperform” rating in a report on Wednesday, May 12th.
+Gordon Haskett raised Emerson Electric from a “hold” rating to a “buy” rating and set a $104.00 price objective for the company in a research note on Tuesday, January 19th.
+Barclays raised their price target on Emerson Electric from $80.00 to $85.00 and gave the company an “equal weight” rating in a report on Tuesday, April 13th.
+Finally, Zacks Investment Research lowered Emerson Electric from a “buy” rating to a “hold” rating and set a $96.00 price objective for the company. in a report on Tuesday, April 6th.
+Three equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average price target of $91.00.

-Emerson Electric (NYSE:EMR) last announced its earnings results on Wednesday, May 5th.
-The industrial products company reported $0.97 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.90 by $0.07.
-The firm had revenue of $4.43 billion during the quarter, compared to analyst estimates of $4.35 billion.
-Emerson Electric had a return on equity of 25.98% and a net margin of 11.71%.
-The business’s revenue was up 6.5% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.89 EPS.
-Analysts predict that Emerson Electric Co. will post 3.49 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 10th.
-Investors of record on Friday, May 14th will be paid a $0.505 dividend.
-The ex-dividend date is Thursday, May 13th.
-This represents a $2.02 annualized dividend and a dividend yield of 2.11%.
-Emerson Electric’s payout ratio is currently 58.38%.

 Emerson Electric Profile